 When talking to bloggers and young business owners, some of the first questions are: How much time do I need to invest to keep my Twitter account running and growing?
 How can I set up my social accounts so that I can manage them and still get my regular work done?
 The answer is: Use recurring queues for Twitter with SocialOomph.

-Twitter marketing automation is a key to any efficient Twitter marketing strategy.
+Twitter marketing automation is key to any efficient Twitter marketing strategy.
 The reason is that for Twitter marketing success, you need to tweet a lot, you need to spread out your tweets over the time when your audience is online, and you have to repurpose (=tweet again) your older content if it is still relevant – or you will be running out of content to tweet very fast, while your awesome content does not get the attention it deserves.

 But there is a lot you can do to optimize your accounts and your activity so that all recurring tasks get less time consuming and you can (and should) put that time to better use.
 Like growing your account some more, trying some new ideas, start a new social network and so on.

 Twitter marketing can get especially overwhelming – and boring.
 But there are a ton of tools that can help you be more efficient in your Twitter marketing.
 And you should consider adding some tools to your Twitter marketing, to make your tweeting more effective and still leave you some time to concentrate on your day job – or give you time to engage with your audience on Twitter.

 Before you read on - we have various resources that show you exactly how to use social networks to gain massive traffic and leads.
 For instance, check out the following:FREE Step-by-Step Twitter Marketing Guide